 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Microsoft Security Bulletin MS10-018 and to follow best-practice security policies to determine which updates should be applied.
+US-CERT encourages users and administrators to review the bulletin and follow best-practice security policies to determine which updates should be applied.

 US-CERT will provide additional information as it becomes available.

-US-CERT encourages users and administrators to review Apple Article HT4077 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the Mozilla Foundation Security Advisories for April 28, 2011 and apply any necessary updates to mitigate the risks.